sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 ### Equations of motion

+* updater -- a base class (of which the e.o.m.'s below are examples) describing a class that can or will change a configuration in some way
 * simpleEquationOfMotion -- a base class implementing the following idea: given various data from a model, for instance the forces on the degrees of freedom, calculate the displacements that would integrate the equations of motion by one time step.